Vonage/vbc-developer/_tutorials/en/call-recording/aws-setup.md

     ![](/images/use_cases/call-recording-to-s3/iam_add_user.png)

-2. Under `Access Type`, select `Programmatic access`
+2. Under **Access Type**, select **Programmatic access**.

     ![](/images/use_cases/call-recording-to-s3/iam_create_user.png)

 3. Write down (in a secure location) the newly created access key and secret.

 4. Create an S3 bucket to which call recording files will be uploaded.
-Navigate to [AWS S3](https://s3.console.aws.amazon.com/) and click `Create Bucket`.
+Navigate to [AWS S3](https://s3.console.aws.amazon.com/) and click **Create Bucket**.

     ![](/images/use_cases/call-recording-to-s3/s3_create_bucket.png)

-5. In the `Bucket Name` field, enter a unique name for the bucket.
+5. In the **Bucket Name** field, enter a unique name for the bucket.

-6. At the bottom of the page, clear the selection in the `Block all public access` checkbox.
+6. At the bottom of the page, clear the selection in the **Block all public access** checkbox.
 Since you are using the Boto3 client, you need to have the correct permissions on uploading objects to your bucket.
 Do not do this for production.
 Instead, create a new IAM role and add the permissions appropriately.

     ![](/images/use_cases/call-recording-to-s3/s3_config.png)